MicrosoftDocs/azure-devops-docs/docs/marketplace/billing-overview.md

 Service usage by minutes (such as cloud testing)
 Service usage by artifact, for example a build & release pipeline

-Visual Studio subscriptions and Visual Studio Team Services extensions are purchased through the [Visual Studio Marketplace](http://marketplace.visualstudio.com/).
+Visual Studio subscriptions and VSTS extensions are purchased through the [Visual Studio Marketplace](http://marketplace.visualstudio.com/).

 TBD
 [these features and more](https://www.visualstudio.com/team-services/features/)